Day-to-Day Living With Alzheimer's Disease

 - Ask someone to check your smoke alarm regularly.

-How Do I Maintain My Responsibilities?
+How Do I Manage My Money?

 - Arrange for direct deposit of checks, such as your retirement pension or Social Security benefits.